ellspowell/flood-biodiversity/Pipeline/README.md

 # How to run the pipeline

 This guide outlines how to set up and run the pipeline.
-For information on how the pipeline is set up visit this [notebook](../Notebooks/01_Pipeline.pdf).
+For information on how the pipeline is built visit this [notebook](../Notebooks/01_Pipeline.pdf).

 ## Step One
 Download the following files: